-However, some OIDs will return a data type that can be processed by up.time either as a string or an integer.
-In other cases, you may want up.time to handle a returned OID value differently.
+However, some OIDs return a data type that can be processed by Uptime Infrastructure Monitor either as a string or an integer.
+In other cases, you may want Uptime Infrastructure Monitor to handle a returned OID value differently.
 (For information on OID data types, see SNMP OID Data Types and Formats.)